-On this website you will find more than a schedule to help you navigate the plethora of events and activities to be discovered in the weeks prior to, as well as the two festival days in Kingston and Rhinebeck.
+On this website you will find more than a schedule to help you navigate the plethora of events and activities to be discovered in the weeks prior to, as well as the festival day in Rhinebeck.
 You will also find the history, the stories, and the details that will add to the richness of the experience for you and your family!

 The Sinterklass festival honors our Dutch heritage by re-creating a celebration that the Dutch settlers brought to Rhinebeck over 300 years ago.
 We do it differently–made especially for our community!!

 Mounted on a white steed, a town resident dressed up as Sinterklaas (elegantly garbed in a bishop’s tall hat, red cape, shiny ring, and jeweled staff) rode through town knocking on doors late at night.
 He was accompanied the Grumpus.
 Also known as Black Peter, the Grumpus — a wild looking half-man, half-beast.
 To good children — Sinterklaas and the Grumpus delivered a bag of goodies.

 Over the years, Sinterklaas’ ride turned into a Parade that still takes place every December 6 in Holland.
 It is the most popular of all Dutch holidays.

 Nicholas Sinterklaas was born in the 4th century in Myra, Asia Minor, and there became a bishop.
 Little else is known about him—except that he loved children.